 Step 5: Using Your Template

 To use your newly created template, simply go to File> New> Page From Template.
 Dreamweaver will ask you which page template that you would like to use, so simply click on the template that you just made.
 Dreamweaver even shows you a preview of what the template looks like, so when you have made more than one for a site, you can choose the right one.
 The new page will come up, looking just like the original layout that we created.
 Simply click the text in the editable region and make your changes.
 Save and name your page.

 Step 6: Link Up Your Pages

 In our example, I created the site and the template without linking any of the pagers together.
-This isn’t a problem, because once we have all of our pages made, we can go back to our original template and add all of the links, link up all of our pages, and update the changes across the entire site instantly.
-The practicality behind this is that a site is always changing, and to go back and add menu items and links across each individual page is a waste of time, when you can do it on your template page once, and you are done.
+This isn’t a problem because once we have all of our pages made, we can go back to our original template and add all of the links, link up all of our pages, and update the changes across the entire site instantly.
+The practicality behind this is that a site is always changing, and to go back and add menu items and links to each individual page is a waste of time when you can do it on your template page once, and you are done.